Starcounter/Starcounter.Linq/README.md

 ### NULL values

 Since comparisons with `null` values are translated to `IS NULL` form in SQL, there is no possibility to pass such values with parameters into compiled queries.
+Starcounter.Linq throws an exception in such cases.

 Example: